shyde24/Bagel/README.md

 # Bagel
 The running code written for the ANM competition is in competition.py.

+The test.csv and train.csv files need to be added to the directory after downloading.

 The implementation of 'Robust and Unsupervised KPI Anomaly Detection Based on Conditional Variational Autoencoder' Models are in `model.py`.